-The New Canaan Fire Marshal’s Office is located in the basement of Town Hall.
-Personnel include a full-time Fire Marshal, and two part-time employees (Deputy Fire Marshal, and Fire Inspector).
+The New Canaan Fire Marshal’s Office is located on the lower level of Town Hall.
+Personnel include a full-time Fire Marshal, Deputy Fire Marshal, Fire Inspector and an administrative assistant.
 The Connecticut Department of Public Safety, which also has a continuing education requirement, certifies all members of the professional staff.
 Each member brings expertise from varied backgrounds including incident command, high level hazardous material training, interdepartmental and agency networking from local to national levels, and fire safety from the perspective of industry, including code writing.

 1. Responding to hazardous material spills and cleanups

 2. Inspecting and enforcing regulations on LP Gas installations

 3. Investigating the cause and origin of all fires in town

 4. Issuing blasting permits and monitoring blasting operations

 5. Enforcing safety regulations for community fireworks displays

 6. Monitoring certain private events to insure that safety guidelines are observed

 The Fire Marshal’s Office, in conjunction with the New Canaan Fire Company, provides nursery and elementary schools with fire prevention programs during "Fire Prevention Month" in October.
 Requests for these visits have increased due to greater awareness of fire safety at a young age.
 "Stop, Drop & Roll", "Don’t Play with Matches", "Crawl Low Under Smoke" as well as seeing a fully-equipped firefighter and a fire engine are included in the program.
 For older students the need for having a home escape plan and the importance of testing installed smoke detectors is discussed.
 Information on home escape plans, smoke and carbon monoxide detectors, and fire extinguisher operation is available from the Fire Marshal's Office.